schulle4u/yellow-extensions-schulle4u/codefile/README.md

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/codefile.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

+The Javascript component is based on a tutorial from [GeeksForGeeks](https://www.geeksforgeeks.org/how-to-trigger-a-file-download-when-clicking-an-html-button-or-javascript/).

 ## Developer